GBeushausen/Silex-DynamoDb-Session-Provider/README.md

 a better solution.
 Amazons DynamoDB NoSQL storage engine is the fast, easy and scalable solution for that problem.

 Just implement it in your project ( see below ).
 You also need a solution to get rid of stale sessions from the table.
-Since deleting many old sessions can take a lot of write capacity units, it's best to write an AWS Lambda function which does that overnight.
+Since deleting many old sessions can take a lot of write capacity units, it's best to configure a cron job and run the Garbage Collector over night.

 Gunnar Beushausen